By Matthew Kadey

 Morning.
 A few pedal strokes in the clean, crisp air of a.m. and Tabi’s hopes are quickly brought to fruition.
 It’s just us, an undulating road devoid of traffic and impenetrable jungle.
 We feel safe.
 We feel free.
 We feel alive.

-Each village seems to shower us with and even louder chorus of sabai di’s.
-In Thailand we felt ignored.
+Each village seems to shower us with an even louder chorus of sabai di’s.
+In Thailand, we felt ignored.
 In Laos we are embarrassingly welcomed.

 Each settlement is adorned by wooden looms weaving striking textiles.
 Stray docile mutts lounge in the golden dust.
 Naked Hmong and Tai Leu village children race to be the first to greet us.

 “Boy, girl, boy, girl,” Tabi kindly points out.
-In some ways we look as much out of place as beach balls on the moon.
+In some ways, we look as much out of place like beach balls on the moon.

-As day considers letting night in the door, we decide the rather non-descript village Muang Houn is a good stop for the night.
+As day considers letting the night in the door, we decide the rather non-descript village Muang Houn is a good stop for the night.
 I do a second take when our host asks for only 35,000 kip or roughly three dollars 50 cents for a room.
-Parsimonious in nature, I’ve come to the right place for a dirt cheap tour.
+Parsimonious in nature, I’ve come to the right place for a dirt-cheap tour.

 A quick gambol around the village that was conceived in the mid-80s by the government to bring locals down from the hills hoping they would stop producing opium and we’re back at the guesthouse sharing Beer Lao’s with Mr. Boun Nhou.

 He is a typical Laotian.
 A slight man with trusting eyes.
-Up from the capital, he is here to oversee the installment of a new sanitation system.
+Up from the capital, he is here to oversee the installation of a new sanitation system.

 Over his shoulder, rising concrete pillars indicate that electricity is on its way.
 Indeed the denizens here seem to be moving up in the world.